Guy Parselany

-Guy Parselany is the tallest professional Israeli basketball player ever,after Gilad Levy (2.20m).
+Guy Parselany is the tallest professional Israeli basketball player ever.

 Early life

-Guy Parselany is Jewish, was born in Haifa, Israel, and grew up in Qiryat Haim.He is the son of Arie and Roth, and has two younger brothers, Roy and Tal Parselany.
+Guy Parselany is Jewish, was born in Haifa, Israel, and grew up in Qiryat Haim.
+He is the son of Arie and Roth, and has two younger brothers, Roy and Tal Parselany.

 As a child Parselany played for Hapoel Haifa B.C. and Maccabi Haifa.

 When he was 15 he moved to the Hapoel Holon youth team, winning the State Youth Championship.
-Simultaneously he played for his high school basketball team.
+Simultaneously, he played for his high school basketball team.